Charles050900/Portfolio/README.md

 ## Usage 👩🏻‍💻
 ### Navigation 💻
 - Home: Introduction and brief overview.
-- About: Detailed information about Sarah's background.
+- About: Detailed information about Charles's background.
-- Services: A list of services Sarah offers, such as back-end development and computer graphics design.
+- Services: A list of services Charles offers, such as back-end development and computer graphics design.
-- Portfolio: Display of Sarah's projects with links to their respective repositories.
+- Portfolio: Display of Charles's projects with links to their respective repositories.
-- Contact: Information on how to get in touch with Sarah, including email and social media links.
+- Contact: Information on how to get in touch with Charles, including email and social media links.

 ### Switching Color Themes 📌
 - Open the style switcher by clicking the gear icon.